a month of celebration

 Between the Festa della Donna, the Italian Father's Day and Capodanno in Pisa, this is one happening month.
 Combine this with the traditional sagras, exhibition, markets and fairs that happen every year - there won't be a free minute on your calendar!

-If you find yourself in Tuscany, but only withing the walls of Florence, then there are still lots of things to see and do in Florence, including some fantastic exhibitions and art shows.
-Otherwise, for you touring the countryside here is a list of some the more colorful events throughout Tuscany, you won't be disappointed.
+If you find yourself in Tuscany, but only within the walls of Florence, then there are still lots of things to see and do in Florence, including some fantastic exhibitions and art shows.
+Otherwise, for you touring the countryside here is a list of some the more colorful events throughout Tuscany.
+You won't be disappointed.
 There is definitely something for everyone to enjoy.

 March 8th Celebrates Women

 A day dedicated to women.
 It was officially created in the States 1909, later adopted by several European countries and eventually by Italy in 1922.
 The objective is to honor and celebrate women while bringing attention to the unsavoury conditions that many are still forced to live under.

 Italians will celebrate with the gift of the small delicate yellow blossoms that are just making their way out for Spring: the Mimosa.
 Normally, the Florentines will celebrate with free entrance into all State and Civic Museums in Tuscany for the ladies - confirmation for this event is announced in the beginning of March - we will keep you updated.

 Besides the classical tie, wallet or hammock for Father's Day the Italians love to celebrate the day honoring San Giuseppe with a fried delicacy: the Frittelle.
 The recipe varies from filled with rice, raisins or pine nuts ... or all of it or none of it... but it is always fried and it is always best eaten hot.